 The Middle School science program develops an awareness of science as a way of exploring the world, connecting seamlessly to the foundation provided in the Lower School.
 Students expand their abilities to manipulate the tools of science.
-Reading and report writing skills receive emphasis while the major focus remains firmly on direct experience (laboratory investigations).
-Targeted units and general discussions enhance students’ consciousness of sustainability issues in local, regional and global arenas.
+Reading and report writing skills receive emphasis while the major focus remains firmly on direct experience (laboratory and field investigations).
+Targeted units and focused studies enhance students’ consciousness of sustainability issues in local, regional and global arenas.

 The annual Middle School Math-Science Night, held in February, is an integral part of the curriculum in each grade and form.
-Every student designs and executes an interdisciplinary experiment over a period of six weeks.
+Every student designs and executes an interdisciplinary experiment over a period of about six weeks.
 At each step of the process, the boys discuss their progress with their science and math teachers.
 When the project is complete, boys submit a paper, construct a display, and present their investigations to parents, teachers and other students on Math-Science Night.
-Finally, by the end of Middle School, each boy should be able to identify and demonstrate competence in the use of the following: compound microscope, triple-beam balance, computerized motion detector, graduated cylinder, metric rule, thermometer, and the standard metric units of measurement.
+Developing practical skills in measurement is emphasized so that by the end of Middle School, each boy should be able to demonstrate competence in the use of the following instruments: compound microscope, triple-beam balance, computerized motion detector, graduated cylinder, metric rule, thermometer, and the standard metric units of measurement.